Hostwiki/wikijs-sitemap/README.md

 ### Limitations
 - Does not handle splitting the sitemap in the event of exceeding the 50,000 URL limit for sitemaps
-- It regenerates the sitemap hourly
+- It regenerates the sitemap every 24 hours (will be configurable in future updates)
 - Only supports postgres (need MYSQL or SQLite support? create an issue)

 #### Requirements